 Why Globalization Partners

 Establishing a branch office or subsidiary in Albania to engage a small team is time-consuming, expensive and complex.
 Albanian labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Albania.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Albania PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.
+Our Albania PEO and Global Employer of Record provides you peace of mind so that you can focus on running your company.